-We offer two distinct fellowship tracks, a two-year clinical scholar track for physicians interested in academic or community-based clinical practice, and a three-year research track for physicians interested in a more extensive research experience, with aspirations for an academic research career or career in industry.
+We offer two distinct fellowship tracks, a two-year clinical scholar track for physicians interested in academic or community-based clinical practice, and a three-year research track for physicians interested in protected research time, with aspirations for an academic career in teaching or research or a career in industry.

 Both tracks provide an opportunity for personalization of the training experience to fit trainees’ interests, as well as ample time to pursue scholarly projects.